Population Characteristics

 This dataset provides a snapshot of employment trends in Shelburne.
 It encompasses a wide range of sectors, industries, as well as job categories.

-The data shows that the unemployment rate in Newfoundland and Labrador is at 7.02% which is quite high.
+The data shows that the unemployment rate in Shelburne is at 7.02% which is quite high.

 | Status | Percentage |